The competition of ideas: towards a shared regional understanding of R2P?

 Leiden University, The Netherlands, 2012

-Since my graduation in the summer of 2014, I have worked as teaching assistant in Political Science and International Relations & Organizations at Leiden University.
+Before commencing my PhD, I have gained work experience in a variety of organisations.
+I was teaching assistant in Political Science and International Relations & Organizations at Leiden University for a number of years.
 In this capacity, I taught the seminars of a wide range of courses to first- and second year’s students.
 Courses included, amongst others, ‘International Politics’, ‘International Organizations’, ‘International Security’ and ‘Comparative Analysis of Political Systems’.
-I generally had 20 to 25 students per class and my responsibilities included explaining theories and concepts, grading presentations, papers and exams and facilitating in-class assignments.
+My responsibilities included explaining theories and concepts, grading presentations, papers and exams and facilitating in-class assignments.

 Running, music (I like many different genres, from pop to classical music and I play the piano myself), social activities and keeping up with the news.